 - all signatures on the bylaw have been sealed with the municipal corporate seal; and,

 - the municipal seal has been shaded (by pencil or graphite) so that it can be observed on the bylaw.

 Does the Province maintain a registry of municipal bylaws?

-The Province does keeps track of all municipal bylaws that are filed, but this is not a municipal registry of bylaws.
-Under the Municipal Government Act, municipalities are required to keep their own indexed register of certified bylaw copies.
+The Province keeps track of all municipal bylaws that are filed, but this is not a full and complete registry of municipal bylaws.
+Municipalities are required by the MGA to keep their own indexed register of certified bylaw copies.
 If you have a question about a specific municipal bylaw, please contact that municipality directly.

 Where do I send planning bylaws?

-Planning bylaws must be sent to the Minister of Communities, Land and Environment for approval, via Municipal Affairs.
+Planning bylaws must be mailed to the Minister of Agriculture and Land, via Municipal Affairs.
 Please use the mailing address found in the General Inquiries section of this page.